-Title IAS 19 ASC 715 Defined benefit versus d efined contribution plan classification on Classification Post-employment plans are classified as either defined contribution or defined benefit plans.
+Title IAS 19 ASC 715 Defined benefit versus of lefined contribution plan classificati on Classification Post-employment plans are classified as either defined contribution or defined benefit plans.
 Like IAS 19, post-retirement benefits are classified as either defined contribution or defined benefit plans.
-However, unlike IAS 19, post-employment 15 benefit plans are not required to be classified as defined contribution or defined benefit plans; instead, they are accounted for based on the type of benefit.
-Pension plans that have elements of both traditional defined contribution plans and traditional defined benefit plans (i.e. 'hybrid' plans) Guidance There is no explicit guidance.
+However, unlike IAS 19, post-employment 15 benefit plans are not required to be classified as defined contribution or defined benefit plans; instead, they are accounted for based on the type of benefit. elements of both traditional defined fit plans (i.e. 'hybrid' plans) l contribution plans and Guidance There is no explicit guidance.
 IAS 19 only makes a classification between defined contribution or defined benefit plan.
 There is limited guidance for specific types of plans.
 For example, for floor-offset plans (that are economically equivalent to asset-return promises), the plan is accounted for as two separate plans, (i.e., defined benefit for the guarantee and defined contribution for the base plan).
 16 Measurement of benefit obligation Actuarial valuation method to determine the present value of the defined benefit obligation Projected unit credit method Like IAS 19, projected unit credit method with the exception of certain cash balance plans for